BioDataLearning/XGEP/README.md

-# XGEP for Expression-based Prediction of Human Essential Genes and Associated LncRNAs in Cancer Cells
+# XGEP for Expression-based Prediction of Human Essential Genes and Candidate LncRNAs in Cancer Cells
-XGEP is developed to predict essential genes and associated lncRNAs in cancer cells using relevant features derived from the TCGA transcriptome dataset through collaborative embedding.
+XGEP hsa been developed to predict essential genes and candidate lncRNAs in cancer cells using relevant features derived from the TCGA transcriptome dataset through collaborative embedding.
 XGEP has been evaluated on pan-cancer data and cancer-type-specific data and used for predicting core essential genes and essential genes in specific cancer types.
-It is implemented in Python.
+It was implemented in Python.

 This documentation is part of the supplementary information release for XGEP.
-For details of this work, please refer to our paper "Expression-based Prediction of Human Essential Genes and Associated LncRNAs in Cancer Cells" (S. Kuang, Y. Wei and L. Wang, 2020).
+For details of this work, please refer to our paper "Expression-based Prediction of Human Essential Genes and Candidate LncRNAs in Cancer Cells" (S. Kuang, Y. Wei and L. Wang, 2020).

 ## Requirements
 - python3